 PowerShell & F#

-My Detextive, SelectXmlExtensions, CertAdmin, or Pretendpoint PowerShell modules can be installed by runnning
+Detextive, SelectXmlExtensions, CertAdmin, or any of my PowerShell modules can be installed by runnning

 Install-Module SelectXmlExtensions (for example).
 DotNetGlobalToolProvider is a trivial exercise in creating a OneGet